thestippe/thestippe.github.io/_drafts/course/2023-08-28-linear-model.md

 |  4 |     9 |     57   |        1 |       0 | 1.895 |

-Here FEV means Forced Expiratory Volume, and measures how much air a person can exhale during a forced breath.
+Here FEV means Forced Expiratory Volume, and roughly measures how many liters of air a person can exhale in the first second of forced breath.

 ```python
 sns.pairplot(df_lungs)